 He invited us to come round his place — “the one that looks like a little red shack” —at five for crabs; “no pressure,” but we don’t need much arm twisting to eat free crabs fresh from the river.
 As he’d say later that evening while he and my husband hauled the live box up onto the dock, “there’s something special about river crabs.”

-Before we went over for dinner yesterday, my neighbor and his girlfriend were a foreign country to my husband and I. Sometimes all it takes to turn the foreign into the familiar is a bridge, an invitation, a curious question.
+Before we went over for dinner yesterday, our neighbor and his girlfriend were a foreign country to my husband and I. Sometimes all it takes to turn the foreign into the familiar is a bridge, an invitation, a curious question.
 Y’all like crabs?

 Yeah, making friends should be easier.
 I wish I wasn’t so damn curmudgeonly.
 Sometimes the bridges we need to build are inside ourselves.